fracassetti-stf/DSSSDTest/ConversionLMDtoROOT/README.md

 corret order.
 It was necessary to implement : Conversion_Front and Conversion_Back in order to acquired the signals in the proper order.
-The only difference with the original program is that there is a permutation that swap how the histogram, saving them in the correct order.
+The only difference with the original program is that there is a permutation that changes the histogram order, saving them in the correct one.
 At this point we can be sure that h0 correspond to first channel and so on.
 The permutation differ from Front and Back because of the pin mapping of our feedthroughs, (called Front and Back) in particular the pin-mapping of the Back